 With this ranking, we believe that healthcare professionals, policymakers and the general public will have comprehensive and objective data concerning the region’s hospitals, giving them a sense of the available resources in the region and in each country.

 Within the ranking experts will see the amount of hospital equipment installed in multiple countries.
-The equipment rankings are set up for each country across six different categories.
-As such, there is a ranking for the best-equipped hospitals in terms of hosting patients, treating cancer, cardiovascular health and other categories, by country.
+The equipment rankings are set up for each country across four different categories.
+As such, there is a ranking for the best-equipped hospitals in terms of hosting patients, cardiovascular health and other categories, by country.
 Enabling the ranking to span multiple areas of expertise gives specialized hospitals the ability to stand out in its center of excellence.

 The ranking is done on a country-by-country basis so as to account for the differences (such as population, needs, resources, etc.) that exist between Latin American markets.
 For example, the largest hospitals in Brazil tend to be much larger than the largest hospitals in Peru, yet institutions in both countries could be considered to be well-equipped as per the specific needs of their respective markets.